jamiebuilds/create-react-context/README.md

 ## Usage with React 15 and below

 `Provider` just returns its children in its `render` method, and `Consumer` returns the result of child function call.
 This means that whatever value you give as `Provider` children, or return from `Consumer` child function, it should be a valid `render` return type for your current React version.
-For React 15, it includes React element, boolean, or null, but doesn't include fragments (arrays), strings, or numbers.
+For React 15, it includes React element, boolean, and null, but doesn't include fragments (arrays), strings, or numbers.

 ```js